 Provide options for feedback.

 Like any assignment, formative and summative feedback on student work is important for learning.
 Feedback in discussions can be live during the discussion and/or private afterward.
 This feedback can reference student’s understanding of course content and/or student’s ability to express their ideas and respond to others constructively.
-For more formal graded discussions, a rubric can help provide feedback details to students.
+For more formal graded discussions, a rubric can help provide feedback details to students. (add a rubric to a discussion)

 Design discussions that scaffold ethical behavior.